What happens if you accidentally leave out the quotes in the DATE function? The function still works, but the result is not correct:

-Why the 2,000 year difference in the above results?
-When the DATE function gets a character string as input, it assumes that it is valid character representation of a DB2 date, and converts it accordingly.
+Why the 2,000-year difference in the above results?
+When the DATE function gets a character string as input, it assumes that it is a valid character representation of a DB2 Date, and converts it accordingly.
 By contrast, when the input is numeric, the function assumes that it represents the number of days minus one from the start of the current era (that is, 0001-01-01).
-In the above query the input was 2001-09-22, which equals (2001-9)-22, which equals 1970 days.
+In the above query, the input was 2001-09-22, which equals (2001-9)-22, which equals 1970 days.

 - The value returned is an approximation, however, because it does not account for leap years and assumes only 30 days per month.

 SELECT AVG(YEAR(CURRENT DATE - BIRTHDATE)) FROM DSN8A10.EMP;

 SELECT DSN8A10.PROJACT.*, CURRENT DATE, CURRENT TIME FROM DSN8A10.PROJACT;

 Here is an example of how to find the approximate difference in time between two dates

 In place of, use one of the following values to indicate the unit of time for the result

 1 = Fractions of a second 2 = Seconds 4 = Minutes 8 = Hours 16 = Days 32 = Weeks 64 = Months 128 = Quarters 256 = Years

 Using timestampdiff() is more accurate when the dates are close together than when they are far apart.
 If you need a more precise calculation, you can use the following to determine the difference in time (in seconds):

 (DAYS(t1) - DAYS(t2)) * 86400 + (MIDNIGHT_SECONDS(t1) - MIDNIGHT_SECONDS(t2))